avidrucker/ml-course-map/README.md

   - (assertion) Accuracy measures the proportion of correct predictions but can be misleading if classes are imbalanced.
   - (assertion) Precision and recall help evaluate the model’s performance on minority classes more effectively than accuracy alone.
   - (assertion) The AUC (Area Under the ROC Curve) metric summarizes model performance across various threshold settings.
+  - (task) Compute classification_report (precision, recall, f1-score, accuracy) for multiple models and interpret differences.
+  - (assertion) Classifier choice may depend on cost-sensitive considerations: finding all positives (high recall) vs. avoiding false positives (high precision).

 - Data Preprocessing (topic)
   - (assertion) Scaling features ensures that no single feature dominates the model due to differences in magnitude and units.
   - (assertion) Imputing missing data allows models to use as many samples as possible without discarding incomplete rows.
   - (assertion) Handling outliers by transformation or removal can improve model stability and reduce the impact of anomalous points.
+  - (assertion) Stratification in train-test splitting ensures that class proportions are maintained, especially critical when classes are imbalanced.
+  - (task) Perform a stratified train-test split using `StratifiedKFold` or `train_test_split` with `stratify` parameter.

 - Support Vector Classifier (SVC) (topic)
   - (assertion) An SVC tries to find a hyperplane that maximizes the margin between classes.
   - (assertion) Kernel functions allow SVC to model complex, non-linear decision boundaries.
   - (assertion) Regularization parameters (like C) control the trade-off between a smooth decision boundary and correctly classifying training samples.
+  - (task) Fit an SVC with rbf kernel and C=1000, visualize decision boundaries, and compare metrics (precision, recall, F1).

 - Clustering (topic)
   - (assertion) K-means clustering partitions data into K clusters, minimizing the within-cluster sum of squares.